 If the defendant does not defend the claim, he will be held in contempt by the court.
 Nevertheless, this status does not interrupt the judicial proceeding which will continue its normal procedure.
-The defendant held in contempt could even emerge at the preliminary hearing and/or at the final hearing but their defence should be limited to the extent that it does not enforce by means of the statement of defence.
-In case that defendant does not appear during the proceeding the proceeding will continue in absentia.
+The defendant held in contempt could even emerge at the preliminary hearing and/ or at the final hearing but their defence should be limited to the extent that it does not enforce by means of the statement of defence.
+In the case that the defendant does not appear during the proceeding, then the proceeding will continue in absentia.